aureliony/xiangqi-sim/README.md

 ## Run the simulation

-Run the simulation with the command `python -m simulation.chess`.
+Run the simulation (Pikafish vs. Pikafish) with the command `python -m simulation.chess`.

+To play as red against Pikafish, run `python -m simulation.chess --humans 1`.

-To enable human interaction, run `python -m simulation.chess --human`.
-The user will play the red side against the robot.
+To play against yourself or a friend, run `python -m simulation.chess --humans 2`.

 ## References